What is an SLA?

 The next layer would be on-site support.
 If your SLA offers on-site support, you need to consider more than just the expected on-site response time.
 Parts availability should be part of the conversation because it doesn’t matter how quickly an engineer can get there — if the parts aren’t there, it won’t make any difference.

-We like to lay out the expectation for on-site engineering scheduling based on if parts are stocked on site or locally and if parts aren’t there, it’s based on when parts arrive.
+We like to lay out the expectation for on-site engineering scheduling based on if parts are stocked on site, or locally and if parts aren’t there, it’s based on when parts arrive.
 The “when parts arrive” part is usually clarified in the parts stocking/shipping part of an SLA.
 Once the part is on location, we can set a clear expectation of how quickly we’ll schedule somebody to be on site.

 A common line item in many SLAs is Defective Media Retention or DMR in the TPM space.
 For example, when we replace a hard drive — many companies want those hard drives to remain at the facility just in case there’s still data present on them.
 They want to be able to wipe the drives of data or destroy them.